If you are short-listed on the basis of your written application you will be invited to take the following train driver psychometric assessments:

 The Train Driver Assessment Centre

 The test administrator will welcome you and provide you with all the materials required for the tests (paper, pens instructions etc).
 Before each module (whether computerised or paper) you will be given the chance to work through some examples.
 The administrator will check you have answered the sample questions correctly, and if you haven’t, will explain again what is required.
 Always make sure you understand what you are supposed to be doing in each test.
 Once the test starts the administrator cannot give you any assistance.
-The content and sequence of these tests will vary depending on the testing centre used but consists of four parts and will be along these lines:
+The content and sequence of these tests will vary depending on the testing centre used but consists of seven parts and will be along these lines:

 four.
 Every two minutes the tester says ‘change’ and you must move on to the next page or screen.
 Ten minutes of solid concentration.
 The point is to work as quickly and accurately as possible.
 This is one of those things that sounds as if it ought to be simple, but more people fail this than anything else.
-A variation on the GBT which you may encounter with some companies (notably Virgin) is the Safe Concentration & Attention Test (SCAAT).
+A variation on the GBT that you may encounter with some companies (notably Virgin) is the Safe Concentration & Attention Test (SCAAT).
 This is in three parts of three pages each, one minute each for each part.
-The first is similar to the GBT in that you have to find and cross out a target shape among the three pages of various shapes.
+The first is similar to the GBT in that you must find and cross out a target shape among the three pages of various shapes.
 Next, you have to find and cross out two target shapes at the same time.
-In the last part you not only look for target shape on each of the three pages but also look for a shape that changes on each line; i.e. you have to do two things at once.
+In the last part, you not only look for the target shape on each of the three pages but also look for a shape that changes on each line; i.e. you have to do two things at once.
 An application which simulates the Group Bourdon Test has been created by someone who has done the test.
-The tool incorporates the SCAAT system too – both on-screen and in printed form so you can now practice for both tests prior to assessment.
-It allows you to see what is required and to hone your skills for the big day!
+The tool incorporates the SCAAT system too – both on-screen and in printed form so you can now practice for both tests before assessment.
+It allows you to see what is required and hone your skills for the big day!
 Many thanks to Chris Gresham for creating this tool; you can download it free from here.

 (clearly marked HI and LO) on the keyboard.
 As if that wasn’t enough, you will also see yellow boxes appearing at the bottom left and right of the screen when you must press the appropriate (left or right) foot pedal.
 You get two practice runs then two six minute tests.
 During the first test the stimuli speed up twice during the course of the test.
 As the colours and sounds speed up, you will get lost – everyone does.
 The point is to see how far you get and how you recover.
 Do not just hit out at anything in the hope of catching up; you will lose points for pressing incorrect buttons.
 Simply pause for a while, compose yourself, then try and pick the thread up again where you’re at.
 In the second test you respond to the stimuli at your own pace for the full six minutes.
 Be warned though – you can’t just idle along slowly, you have to go as fast as you can manage or you will fail.
 Both tests are marked on speed and accuracy.
 People who have failed and re-taken this test report that playing computer games like Tetris or Space Invaders for some time beforehand can be very helpful.
 (You can download these sorts of games from various shareware websites).
 A toy called ‘Bop-It’ is also strongly recommended as a preparation for this test.
 Available from www.amazon.co.uk or from toy shops at about £20.